CheeGuang/FED_S10258143A_JeffreyLee_Assg01/README.md

 ### Checkout Page:

 - It will include a checkout page for user to enter their delivery address, change quantity of items in cart, view total price payable, apply promo code and enter billing information to make payment for their order.

+### Responsive Navigation Bar

+- Navigation Bar will display full Navigation Bar when screen is big enough.
+- Navigation Bar will display a Hamburger Menu when screen width is small.

 ## Technologies Used